espressif/esp-idf/docs/en/migration-guides/removed-components.rst

 To install libsodium component with the latest version compatible to X.Y according to `semver <https://semver.org/>`_ rules, run: ``idf.py add-dependency libsodium~X.Y``.

 To find out which versions of each component are available, open https://components.espressif.com, search for the component by its name and check the versions listed on the component page.

+.. note:: OpenSSL-API component is no longer supported.
+It is not available in the IDF Component Registry, either.
+Please use :doc:`ESP-TLS </api-reference/protocols/esp_tls>` or :component:`mbedtls` API directly.